BFI National Lottery Screen Heritage Fund: Project, Resilience, and Skills funding

 Apply for Resilience funding

-• Project funding, you need to apply at least 16 weeks before the planned start of any funded activity
+You need to apply at least 16 weeks before the planned start of any funded activity.

-• Individual Skills funding, you need to apply at least eight weeks before the start date of your training/development opportunity, but no more than 3 months before
+You need to apply at least 8 weeks before the start date of your training or development opportunity.

 Successful applications will need to address the aims of the BFI Screen Heritage Fund.

-All funded activity must be completed by 31 March 2029.
+All Resilience and Project funded activity must be completed by 31 March 2029.

 How to apply